2013 Annual Report - Connections

 Projects in Montana, Idaho and Wyoming and home to the Institute’s Northern Rockies Legacy Program.

-Projects in Colorado and northern New Mexico and home to our Western Colorado Legacy Program
+Projects in Colorado and our Western Colorado Legacy Program

-Projects in Arizona, southern New Mexico, Nevada and southern California and home to our Sun Corridor Legacy Program.
+Projects in Arizona and home to our Sun Corridor Legacy Program.

-Projects in Baja California, Sonora and home to our Colorado River Delta Legacy Program.
+Projects and home to our Colorado River Delta Legacy Program.

 The Institute promotes initiatives and reforms to give counties, communities and public-land managers tools, authority and funds to better manage growth, ensure sustainable resource use, and protect our natural heritage